schalkje/FamilyWall/design/architecture.md

-## 1. Technology Stack (Proposed)
+## 1. Technology Stack (Local-only)

 - UI / Frontend: Blazor Hybrid (.NET 9 MAUI) with offline support and touchscreen input
-- Backend / Data API: .NET 9 Minimal/Web API (optional; local-first app)
+- App Runtime: Single-process local app (no separate backend).
+Optional local Windows service/background worker if needed for scheduling or indexing.
+No cloud-hosted components.
-- Storage: OneDrive and NAS for photos; SQLite (local) for application metadata
+- Storage: NAS (SMB/WebDAV) as primary photo source; OneDrive via Microsoft Graph/OneDrive API (connected application).
+SQLite (local) for app metadata, cache, and offline data.
-- Calendar Integration: Microsoft Graph API (Google Calendar support later)
+- Calendar Integration: Client-side Microsoft Graph and/or Google Calendar APIs using OAuth device code flow, or ICS/CalDAV where available.
+All calls are made directly from the device; no server-side middle tier.
-- Sensors: On-board camera/mics and USB-connected devices using default Windows device APIs (Windows ML/OpenCV optional); external PIR via ESP32 over MQTT optional
+- Sensors: On-device camera/mics and USB-connected devices via Windows APIs (Windows ML/OpenCV optional); optional external PIR via ESP32 over LAN/MQTT.
-- Sync/Background Jobs: Optional Azure Functions or background services
+- Background Jobs: In-app background services or optional local Windows service.
+No Azure Functions or other cloud workers.

 - Rendering: Prefer WebView2/CSS animations where feasible under kiosk constraints; use native (WinUI/Skia) paths only when low-latency or composition requirements demand it.

+Operational constraints:
+- No owned cloud infrastructure (Azure, AWS, etc.).
+The app may connect to existing third-party services (e.g., Microsoft/Google calendars, Home Assistant on LAN) directly from the device.
+- Secrets are stored locally via Windows Credential Locker/DPAPI.
+No Azure Key Vault.

 Notes: Final selections may evolve; track changes here with rationale.